aerial shot of a town and lake needing protection from environmental issues

 While the truth is plain to see, the inaction of deniers in power positions will only make matters worse.
 Not only does the Earth’s temperature continue to rise, but the sea levels are rising, too.
 Both the ocean and the Earth are growing warmer.

-Greenhouse gasses are a leading cause of climate change, specifically those emitted from the human population.
+Greenhouse gases are a leading cause of climate change, specifically those emitted from the human population.
 This has an impact on habitats, agriculture, the ocean and natural disasters.
 Severe weather events have increased in occurrence by five times over the last 50 years.
 They made up 50% of all disasters, 74% of worldwide economic losses and 45% of all deaths.
-Floods, droughts, storms and extreme temperatuers were the most damaging disasters in the same time period.
+Floods, droughts, storms and extreme temperatures were the most damaging disasters in the same time period.

 The best way to reduce climate change is to build sustainably.
 Using renewable energy sources such as solar and wind power will assist the fight against climate change.
 Limiting waste and pollution will help preserve the environment.
+Here are other small and large ways to combat climate change:

 Fighting the Top Types of Environmental Issues Today